Index

 Examples of Capital Market Securities

-• Debt Securities: Loans to companies or governments.
+• Bonds/Debt Securities: Loans given to companies or the government

-• Exchange-Traded Funds: Baskets of securities that can be traded on an exchange.
+• Exchange-Traded Funds (ETFs): Basket of securities traded on exchanges

 Alternatives to Money Markets and Capital Markets

-Apart from money market and capital market instruments, there are other places to invest.
-Here are some alternatives to them:
+Apart from money market and capital market instruments, there are other investment options.

 Conclusion

-When it comes to choosing, you should consider the difference between the money market and the capital market.
+When choosing, consider the differences between the money and capital markets.
 The choice should be based on your financial and investment goals and risk tolerance level.
 You might also consider other alternatives to diversify your portfolio.

 Related Articles: